-Hunting was a favourite pursuit of the ruling class and the luxuriously furnished lodge – which has a plush room with internal kennels to house the pampered royal dogs – was used as a day retreat during hunting season.
+The luxurious lodge has a plush room with internal kennels to house the pampered royal dogs – was used as a day retreat during hunting season.

 By this time, the people had become weary of his excessive lifestyle and his ministers plotted to remove him by declaring him insane.